MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/customize-application-attributes.md

 ## Provisioning a multi-value attribute
 Certain attributes such as phoneNumbers and emails are multi-value attributes where you may need to specify different types of phone numbers or emails.
-Use the expression below for multi value attributes.
+Use the expression below for multi-value attributes.
 It allows you to specify the attribute type and map that to the corresponding Azure AD user attribute for the value.

 * phoneNumbers[type eq "work"].value
 * phoneNumbers[type eq "mobile"].value